namv1994/cfsd19-perception-detectcone/README.md

 [![Build Status](https://travis-ci.org/cfsd/cfsd18-perception-detectcone.svg?branch=master)](https://travis-ci.org/cfsd/cfsd18-perception-detectcone)

 ### How it works
 This microservice reads image from shared memory and extract RoI (region of interest, i.e. cone position) from image.
 Either ORB or Lidar+ORB is applied to find RoI.
-ORB (an OpenCV keypoint detector) detects keypoints or cones in the image and return back the 2D positions which are later triangulated to 3D ones.
+ORB (an OpenCV keypoint detector) detects keypoints/cones in the image and return back the 2D positions which are later triangulated to 3D ones.
 The 3D points are filtered, and then clustered via k-d tree.
 Median point of each cluster/group is computed, representing position of a cone.
 3D points are project back to 2D positions, and we can extract RoI which is centered at the corresponding median point.
 However, with Lidar+ORB, lidar RoI is matched to ORB RoI, providing higher accuracy of position.
 With either one of the two methods, we can obtain RoI and do classification on it with CNN model.
 At the end, this microservice will send out messages including cone position and cone color.

 ### OD4Session message in and out